An easy corned beef an cabbage recipe made conveniently in your crock pot. Make this hearty festive meal for St. Patrick’s Day!

 You’ll notice when you pick up your corned beef from the grocery store, it comes with a spice packet.
 These spice packets tend to be a bit skimpy, so feel free to add some more juniper berries, allspice berries, and pepercorns (or any other spices you like).
 You may also have a couple of options in terms of the beef cut.
 My store had corned beef brisket and corned beef round roast.
 The brisket will have a hearty layer of fat, giving it more flavor than the round roast.

 Beer selection?
 I like using Guinness for my corned beef and cabbage, but you can use an array of beers – I just recommend not using anything too hoppy (avoid IPA at all cost).
 You can use light beer (even a PBR or BudLight will work), amber, blonde, porter or stout.
+Obviously, if you follow a gluten-free diet, use your favorite gluten-free beer.
+Or simply omit the beer and replace it with additional broth.

 Whenever I cook meat in the crock pot, I like to shred (or in this case, cut) it once it’s fully tender and then put it back in the crock pot to soak up more juices and flavor.
 I find this tactic to be particularly useful with corned beef, but if you’re in a hurry, no harm will come if you simply cut and serve.